 If you are interested in the Chinese market, you might have already noticed that Chinese consumers are fond of cosmetics and skincare products.
 Attracting hundreds of international companies every year, China became the second-largest market in this sector, and its growth is not likely to stop for the years to come.
 Since 2010, it has registered a steady growth and the rising use of e-commerce platforms and Chinese consumers’ increasing purchasing power are key factors of this success.
 According to Mintel, the skincare industry is expected to exceed 60 billion dollars by 2050.
 Thus, this is why this industry represents a very good opportunity for those who want to do business in China.

-Why is China a good market for foreign cosmetic brands?
+Why is China an interesting market for foreign cosmetics brands?

 As a result of urbanization and modernization, growing disposable income, and social media, the beauty, and skincare market is facing a burgeoning demand for higher quality and premium products.
 Chinese consumers are more than ever paying attention to their appearance and skin.
 Even though cosmetics and skincare products were at first mainly used by female consumers, male consumers are now more inclined to use cosmetics as part of their daily routine.
 Thus, thanks to its huge population, China is a good and promising market for cosmetic brands.